Hi. I’m Sam. And I’m a big scaredy cat…

 Not long after the dog incident we were sat playing in the living room when a black piece of fluff got blown across the floor.
 I saw something move out of the corner of my eye and it made me jump.
 I thought it was a spider.
 Without meaning to I did that loud gasp noise and Molly did her terrified cry whilst scaling my body to get into my arms.
 Again, it took me ages to calm her down, and her poor little heart was pounding.

 There have been a few spider incidents with Molly actually.
 I was taking her up to bed one night when all of a sudden she started screaming and ran over to me, again jumping into my arms.
 I didn’t know what the hell was happening, then I saw a spider brazenly walking across the landing floor.
-The way Molly had jumped into my arms meant I couldn’t move so I had to shout Chris, the OH, to come and get rid of it.
-Needless to say it took a hell of a long time to get her settled for bed after that.
+The way Molly had jumped into my arms meant I couldn’t move so I had to shout Chris to come and get rid of it.
+Needless to say, it took a hell of a long time to get her settled for bed after that.
+Molly also seems to have developed a fear of water recently too.

 I’m not sure it is possible, but I think I am becoming more of a scaredy cat as I’m getting older.
 I have never been an animal fan but I am working on at least being able to tolerate being around them for Molly’s sake.
 As much as I want to not be bothered by ants, that is one fear I won’t be able to ignore or pretend isn’t an issue unfortunately.
 I would go as far as saying I have an actual phobia when it comes to them little things.